 It is interesting to compare these two robot vacuums.
 The Roomba 890 comes from the leader in the robot vacuum space, while the Shark Ion Robot 750 comes from the company that is known in the upright vacuum space.
 Now for the difficult part, which one should you buy?

 If you are looking to save money and still get a very capable robot vacuum, then get a Shark Ion Robot 750.
-Cheaper by $100, this robot vacuum uses a better filter and two side brushes, while offering roughly the same features as the more expensive Roomba 890.
+This robot vacuum uses a better filter and two side brushes, while offering roughly the same baseline features as the more expensive Roomba 890.

-In fact, if you do not have high-pile carpets at home, then you should probably get the Shark Ion Robot 750 here.
+Price Conscious?
+Lots of Carpets?
+In fact, if you do not have high-pile carpets or area rugs with carpet fringe at home, then you should probably get the Shark Ion Robot 750 here.

-If you are looking for the better-performing robot vacuum, then there is no question about it, go for the Roomba 890.
+For the Best Overall Performance (particularly for pet hair – superior debris extractor): If you are looking for the better-performing robot vacuum, then there is no question about it, go for the Roomba 890 here.
 The Roomba 890 can keep your floors really clean and it has a more reliable cleaning pattern than the Shark Ion Robot 750.